+In what could have been a tragic event, two Silver Lining Tours (storm chasing company) vans drove into a tornado, rolling both vans and injuring at least 12 people.
+The tour group drove into a high precipitation (HP) supercell tornado in Douglas County, KS on May 28, 2019.
 In an attempt to witness nature’s fury up close, some storm chasers may be getting too close.
-At least twelve people from a storm chasing tour group almost lost their lives after they drove into a high precipitation (HP) supercell tornado in Douglas County, KS on May 28, 2019.
 ULTRA TechLife presents a scientific analysis of this event, focusing on life-saving tips for storm spotters and chasers.
 Many lessons can be learned from this event, and it’s not the first time this has happened.
-Of the 18 tornado-related injuries that day, 12 were from storm chasers.
+Of the 18 tornado-related injuries that day, 12 were from storm chasers that were part of the Silver Lining Tours group.
 When a majority of your tornado injuries are represented by storm chasers, it’s time for a discussion.
 May 28, 2019 reminded us all to never hesitate to seek shelter, to be prepared, and to keep our distance from HP supercell tornadoes.
 This report presents scientific analysis of dual polarization Doppler radar products as well as the damage path for the tornado, putting together a picture of what happen and tips to avoid it in the future.
 If you like Skywarn spotter training, this article and video will be perfect for you.

 Major Tornado Event Presents Many Critical Lessons